gohugoio/hugo/docs/content/en/content-management/syntax-highlighting.md

 }
 ```

-The options are the same as in the [highlighting shortcode](/content-management/syntax-highlighting/#highlight-shortcode),including `linenos=false`, but note the slightly different Markdown attribute syntax.
+The options are the same as in the [highlighting shortcode](/content-management/syntax-highlighting/#highlight-shortcode), including `linenos=false`, but note the slightly different Markdown attribute syntax.

 ## List of Chroma Highlighting Languages